Alan Resnick

-Alan Resnick (born on July 16, 1986) is an American comedian, visual artist, and filmmaker.
+Alan Resnick (born July 16, 1986) is an American comedian, visual artist, and filmmaker.
 He is a member of the Wham City arts collective and founding member of Wham City Comedy.

-Life and Education
+Life and education

 Resnick was born and raised in Oswego, New York and went on to attend college at SUNY Purchase.
-In 2008 he moved to Baltimore, Maryland where he maintains a studio at the Copycat Building and, along with friends from SUNY Purchase, joined Wham City, an arts and music collective.
+In 2008, he moved to Baltimore, Maryland where he maintains a studio at the Copycat Building and, along with friends from SUNY Purchase, joined Wham City, an arts and music collective.

 Career

 2011–2014: Early work on YouTube

 Before working on Adult Swim, Resnick first gained recognition for creating the popular YouTube web series, alantutorial, in 2011.
 The surrealist series initially began as a tutorial channel from a man attempting to instruct the viewer on nonsensical tasks.
 Over the course of three years, the series gained strong horror elements as the videos depicted Alan locked out of his house, left homeless, and kidnapped.
 In the final "tutorial" video, uploaded on December 12, 2014, Alan breaks through a wall and escapes the building where he was being held.
 Gizmodo called Resnick's video "ARM tutorial" one of the "weirdest videos on the internet".

 In 2012, Resnick self-published the book $8.95, a series of online customer service chats between Resnick and Bank of America in which Resnick pleads to recover his eponymous bank fee.

 Also that year, Resnick directed the music video for Dan Deacon's "Guilford Avenue Bridge" and Lower Dens' "Candy".